mhwlng/kiosk-server/README.md

 There is no on-screen keyboard, so an auto login mechanism is required:

-I added a new user 'Kiosk'
+Add a new user 'Kiosk'

 The user id can be found on the details pop-up:
 ![home assistant](https://i.imgur.com/MzeJlGT.png)

-Then, I added the IP address of the kiosk as trusted network and the Kiosk user as a trusted user to configuration.yaml:
+Then, add the IP address of the kiosk as trusted network and the Kiosk user id as a trusted user to configuration.yaml:
 ```
 # Allow login without password from local network
 homeassistant: